zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesDefaultsTooltip.md

 ## Methods

 ### background
 The background color of the tooltip.
-The default is determined from the series color.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesDefaultsTooltip`